Sanduuz/postGram/README.md

 `pip2 install lxml`
 It should work, if it didn't make sure to message me.
 (Contact Information Found Below)

+To run the script, remember to use python2!
+`python2 postGram.py`

 ---

 ### Bugs